For Love Or Money

 Dr. Weinberg will give a public lecture in which he will discuss his experiences as a sex researcher and his extensive research on various forms of sex work.
 Dr. Weinberg joined the department in 1968 and for 13 years had a joint appointment as Senior Research Sociologist at the Kinsey Institute.
 During that time he conducted research on homosexuality and coauthored two books on the subject.

-IU adjunct professor Dr. Stepanka Korytova: "Taken and the Misrepresentation of Sex Trafficking"
+IU Adjunct Faculty in International Studies Program Dr. Stepanka Korytova — "Taken and the Misrepresentation of Sex Trafficking"

 Other Exhibitions Featuring The Kinsey Institute Collection